blackcrowX/Data_Analytics_Portfolio/Project_I/README.md

   <em>Figure 4: Various Pivot Tables Displayed</em>
 </p>

 The resulting charts provided initial insights into the dataset, addressing fundamental inquiries.
 For instance, an examination of the bar chart on insured hobbies revealed that individuals engaged in chess and cross fit activities exhibited a higher tendency to commit car insurance claim fraud compared to non-fraudulent cases.
-These visually appealing charts served as an effective tool for highlighting points of interest and enhancing data visualization for viewers.
+These visually appealing charts served as an effective tool for highlighting points of interest and enhancing data visualisation for viewers.

 <p align="center">
   <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_I/screenshot_5.jpg"/>